Asus ProArt P16 vs. Razer Blade 16, Asus ROG Zephyrus G16 comparison

 (DX 12, Ultra Optimized, TAA)

-115 fps (85 fps – 1% low) updating 87 fps (52 fps – 1% low) 60 fps (52 fps – 1% low)
+115 fps (85 fps – 1% low) updating 87 fps (52 fps – 1% low) 95 fps (58 fps – 1% low) 60 fps (52 fps – 1% low)

 The mid-tier configurations offer significantly lower framerates, but even so, most titles are playable on all configurations, even at 2.5K+ resolution with Ultra settings.
 Some recent games will struggle on the 5070 with only 8 GB of vRAM, though, and will require you to trim off some of the graphics settings.
+Thus, if gaming plays an important role in your decision for one of these devices, I’d aim for at least a 5070Ti configuration.

 It’s also important to cover thermal performance with games and sustained loads.
 With the laptops flat on the desk, there’s no throttling on any of these, but the Asus laptops run internally hot, reaching temperatures in the 90s °C on the CPU and 82-85 °C on the GPU.
 The Blade keeps cooler, especially on the CPU.
-At the same time, the Blade is the loudest at 50 dBA on average on Performance, while the Zephyrus measured around 48 dBA and the ProArt around 45 dBA on these profiles.
+At the same time, the Blade is the loudest at 50 dBA on average on Performance, while the Zephyrus measured around 48 dBA and the ProArt around 48 dBA as well on these profiles.

-More details on general performance and gaming results on the other profiles are available in the reviews.
+More details on general performance and gaming results on the other profiles are available in the reviews:

 Noise, Heat, Connectivity, speakers, and others